-Note: Freeview sound requires the MD/TA button on the DVD player (bottom right hand side of facia) to be pressed repeatedly to scroll through the various options on the player (RADIO - DVD - AUX).
-'AUX' must be selected to obtain Freeview sound.
-If using remote control press 'MODE'.
+Note: Freeview sound requires the Radio/DVD player to be tuned into the Freeview box. this is done in the following manner (Note: this is only required on initial set up or after power failure);

+1. Turn on the Radio/DVD player using the power switch at the top left corner of the unit.

+2. Press and hold the 'Select' button until 'DEMO' appears on the display, then release button.

+3. Rotate large silver knob anti clockwise until 'DEMO OFF' appears on the display.

+4. Using the round 'Direction Pad' (to the left DVD/TV of the large silver knob) press the left direction Selector until 'EXT IN' appears on the display.

+5. Now rotate large silver knob clockwise until 'EXT IN' appears on the display.

+6. Press 'SRC' button (found on bottom left of the unit) to store this information.

+7. Pressing the 'SRC' button will alternate between the radio and Freeview channel

+ON/OFF

+Control Tower (located either In PSU locker or wardrobe dependent on model)

+Integrated Entertainment System

+Watching Freeview
-Rotate selector dial (C) to position 2 on the control panel.

-Switch on the Freeview box using switch (B) on the control tower (red light appears on freeview box).

-Check that the TV booster is in the ON position.

-Switch on the DVD / Radio (see individual component instructions).

-Select the Auxiliary channel on the DVD player (see note above).

-Turn on Freeview box using remote control (green light appears on Freeview box).

-Use remote controls to change channel and adjust other settings to suit your requirements.
+- Rotate selector dial (C) to position 2 on the control panel. - Switch on the Freeview box using switch (B) on the control tower (red light appears on freeview box). - Check that the TV booster is in the ON position. - Switch on the DVD/Radio (see individual component instructions). - Select the 'EXT IN' setting on the DVD player using the 'SRC' button (see note above). - Turn on Freeview box using remote control (green light appears on Freeview box). - Use remote controls to change channel and adjust other settings to suit your requirements.

-Note: Every time the vehicle moves into a new transmission area the Freeview box will require re-tuning to the new signal (see page 47 in Freeview operating instructions for re-tuning advice).
+Note: Every time the vehicle moves into a new transmission area the Freeview box will require re-tuning to the new signal (see page 12 in Freeview operating instructions for re-tuning advice).
 You can also check Freeview coverage in any area by visiting www.freeview.co.uk.